lokinell/sunlights_op/README.md

 * **gulp test:e2e** - Run end-to-end tests inside the `client/test/e2e` folder with `protractor`.
 If a test fails, you should find a screenshot of the page inside the `client/test/screenshots` folder.
 **Note that you need to have the application running in order to run e2e tests.
 You can launch this task from another terminal instance.**

-### Contributing

-PR and issues reporting are always welcome :)

-### License

-See LICENSE file

-### Changelog

-See CHANGELOG.md file

-### Thank you, community!

-All this wouldn't have been possible without these great [contributors](https://github.com/vesparny/angular-kickstart/graphs/contributors) and everybody who comes with new ideas and suggestions.